 Good Evening #XPLAP, Dave Kolb, 7th grade math in Genoa, IL One thing that brought me joy this week was some of the awesome student side quest submissions.

-Michael Matera 6th grade teacher Auther of #XPLAP Something that brought me joy this week...
+Something that brought me joy this week...
 That has to be sharing out the joys of #gamification at my first @CESA6 event on Monday!
 So many great teachers who got excited about the ideas shared!

 Hello #xplap friends!
 Jamie Halsey, 4th grade teacher from Roseville, CA. I enjoyed hanging with my family over the weekend playing Zombicide Black Plague.

-Justin Oswald from @circleusd375, yesterday was our first experience as a building to have student led conferences... parents, students, and teachers were all nervous about the change but with careful planning from our committee they went phenomenal! #thrivein375 #xplap
+Justin Oswald from @circleusd375, yesterday was our first experience as a building to have student led conferences... parents, students, and teachers were all nervous about the change but with careful planning from our committee they went phenomenal! #thrivein375#xplap

 Jimmy from SD.
 6th grade math Joy this week has come in many ways.
 1.) conferences- talking with parents and now being done with them :).
 2.) watching my 10-mo old daughter learn more and more #xplap